 Check out more valuable information about Ventricular assist device (VAD) implantation in India.

 Frequently asked questions:

-Who is a candidate for a heart transplant?
+Who is an eligible candidate for heart transplant surgery?

 Patients having a diagnosis of end-stage heart diseases, such as advanced cardiomyopathy, pulmonary hypertension, or significant heart failure.
 Patients who abuse alcohol and smoke may not also qualify for a heart transplant.
-A patient that does not qualify for a heart transplant has the option of an artificial heart.
+A patient that does not qualify for a heart transplant has the option of an artificial heart (Ventricular Assist Device).

-What is the cost of Heart Transplant Surgery?
+What is the cost of Heart Transplant Surgery in India?

 How long does heart transplants surgery take?